karthikpothineni/ip-checker/README.md

 ## Plan for keeping the mapping data up to date
 1) Create a Rule using Amazon EventBridge which internally triggers a Lambda function periodically.
 2) Lamba function internally calls the Update Mapping Data API in our service.
-3) This API internally downloads the latest mapping data and re-initialize the GeoIP Reader Object.
+3) This API internally downloads the latest mapping data and re-initializes the GeoIP Reader Object.